 - 1 piece of thumb-sized ginger, grated on a microplane grater

-- 1 block firm tofu, cut into 6–8 evenly sized slabs and towel pressed for about two hours
+- 1 block firm tofu, cut into 6–8 evenly sized slabs and towel pressed for about an hour

 for the rest